Ariadna: Behavior

 Spiders in this genus are nocturnal.

 Prey capture

 The spiders are seen in the entrance of the tubes during the night with the tip of 6 legs visible on the rim of the tube.
 Prey movement is transmitted with vibrations to the spider from the radiating trip lines.
 The surprisingly swift reaction with which the spider strikes could be compared with that of a jack-in-the-box.
 The prey is seized and pulled instantly back into the tube.
 The double row of strong spines on the ventral surface of the front legs helps to grab and hold the prey.
 The third pair of legs directed forwards with legs I and II, help with the quick forward and backward movement of the spider in the tube.
-The entrance of the Ariadna tube has a small collar of very regular white silk.The trip lines have no adhesive elements and have only a signalling function.
+The entrance of the Ariadna tube has a small collar of very regular white silk.
+The trip lines have no adhesive elements and have only a signaling function.